storacha/www/src/pages/docs/concepts/architecture-options.md

 UCAN opens up a number of options in how to integrate with w3up: Should you, the developer, own the Space?
 Should you delegate permissions to your users?
 Or should your user own their own Space?
 Broadly, there are three ways to integrate:

 - Client-server: You (the developer) own the Space, and your user uploads to your backend infra before you upload it to the service
-- Delegated: You own the Space, but you give a delegated UCAN token to your user's Agent to upload directly to the service (rather than needing to touch the upload in your backend)
+- Delegated: You own the Space, but you give a delegated UCAN token to your user's Agent to upload directly to the service, rather than needing to proxy the upload through your backend (no egress from your infrastructure)
 - User-owned: Your user owns the Space and registers it and they use it to upload directly with the service; if you want to instrument visibility into what they're uploading, you'll have to write separate code in your app for it

 In the How-tos section of the docs, we focused on the first two options, as they are the most familiar today.
 However, you can implement each of these in a number of ways, but we talk through some considerations when implementing a given option.